 Consistent with G20 efforts and other initiatives aimed at improving transparency in public sector borrowing, the expectation is that borrowers, guarantors and other relevant obligors will facilitate and support this private sector transparency initiative.
 Such assistance from public sector lenders as well as borrowers will also be key to the success of this debt transparency initiative.
-These Principles are well supported by the relevant cohort of the IIF membership, and every effort will be made to promote adherence more broadly.
+These Principles are supported by the IIF, and every effort will be made to promote awareness of them and adherence more broadly.